the secrets of dyeing with eucalyptus

 Frequently Asked Questions

 Given the current world situation and the uncertainties created by the COVID-19 virus, I wanted to ensure that the lifetime of research that I have invested in the understanding of eucalyptus dyes was recorded in some way.
 In the years since 'Eco Colour' and 'Second Skin' were published, I have learned so much more about the magic of the eucalyptus, and while I would love to put this into a book, that simply isn't possible right now.

 While this is a very good thing for the environment, it's not so good for those of you who were planning to attend a workshop sometime.

-On the bright side, the investment in an online class is considerably less than the investment in a 5 day workshop, and that's even before the cost of travel and accommodation is taken into account...and unlike an in-person workshop, you have access to the course for life, so you can return to it time and again.
+On the bright side, the investment in this online masterclass is considerably less than the investment in a 5 day workshop, and that's even before the cost of travel and accommodation is taken into account...and unlike an in-person workshop, you retain access to the course for life, so you can return to it time and again.
 The course will run for six months with a new module delivered each month.
 I've structured it this way to allow you time to prepare fabric, brew mordants and make multiple experiments.

 I am hoping you may like to participate in a eucalyptus mapping project where your samples can be collated and sorted, country by country with information about where you sourced the plant matter and how it was processed (ambitious, I know, but what a great resource for you all to be able to share in).
 It will be given a special section here in the course.

-By choosing to participate in this course, you will be actively helping ecological rehabilitation in South Australia, the driest state on the driest continent, as for each enrolment I will be planting a eucalyptus tree on the land of which I am the present custodian.
+By choosing to participate in this course, you will also be actively helping ecological rehabilitation in South Australia, the driest state on the driest continent, as for each enrolment I will be planting a eucalyptus tree on the land of which I am the present custodian.